CarolinaAmateurRadioClub/Website/_posts/2018-08-17-new-update.md

 ---
 ## New Update

-**Testing** will take place on the 1st and 4th Thursday of each month.
+**Testing** We have updated our testing dates, testing will take place on the 1st Thursday of each month.

 You must have a FRN number to be tested.
 If you don't haved one, go to this site https://www.fcc.gov/wireless/support/universal-licensing-system-uls-resources/getting-fcc-registration-number-frn and Click Register and follow directions.
+Testing will not be done unless the above is brought with the testee.
+We are no longer allowed to ask for or use SSNs for testing.

 Please bring Government ID, a copy of your license, if you have one, or your FRN and have all the correct answers.
-There is no fee to test.
+There is no fee to test, unless we are doing an ARRL session, then the cost will be $15.
+Please RSVP to the email below with your name, phone, and date you wish to test on.
+If you know which class you wish to test for please include that also.

 If you have any questions, email <mailto:kt4nc.carc@gmail.com>.

 Our meeting location is: North 321 Volunteer Fire Department, 3769 Maiden HWY, Lincolnton, NC 28092

-*** Our next meeting is August 1, 2019 at 7:00 PM ***
+*** Our next meeting is August 8, 2019 at 7:00 PM ***